Tomatillo Taco Soup with Green Chile

 Instructions

-• In a 3-quart saucepan, heat the olive oil over medium heat.
-Add the ground beef and cook it until itโ€™s no longer pink about 3 to 4 minutes.
-Depending on how lean your beef is you may want to drain off excess fat at this point.
+1. In a 3-quart saucepan, heat the olive oil over medium heat.
+Add the ground beef and cook it until itโ€™s no longer pink, about 3 to 4 minutes.

-• Add the salt, chili powder, cumin, onion, and garlic.
-Stir and cook the beef with the vegetables for 1 to 2 minutes.
+2. Add the salt, chili powder, cumin, onion, and garlic.
+Stir and cook the mixture for 1 to 2 minutes.

-• Add the tomatillos, green chile, and vegetable stock.
+3. Add the tomatillos, green chile, and vegetable broth.
 Bring the soup to a boil and add the rice.
 Reduce the heat to maintain a strong simmer and cook the soup for 45 to 50 minutes, stirring occasionally, until the rice is tender.

-• When the rice is tender, add 1/2 tablespoon of chopped cilantro and juice of 1/2 a lime and stir.
+4. Add the chopped cilantro and lime juice and stir.
 Garnish each serving with a dollop of sour cream and guacamole.

 Notes